AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 The keywords are listed in alphabetical order and you can also search keyword\(s\) by typing a search string in the Search box.
 The search result will return the keywords containing the string in ID or Value.
 The keywords defined in your DITA map are listed in this dialog.
 Choose the keyword that you want to insert and select **Insert**.

 You can also change the attributes of the inserted keyword by right-clicking on the keyword and selecting the Attributes option.
-The **Attributes for Keyword** dialog box opens:
+The **Attributes for Keyword dialog box open:

 ![](images/attributes-for-keyword.png){width="550" align="left"}